code-with-amitk/Code-examples/System-Design/Scalable/tinyurl/README.md

 - *9.* DB Fetcher,Updater will recieve notification and finds short-url from DB.
 Creates mapping in DB.
 - *10.* DB Fetcher,Updater will put long-url-id, short-url on MOM.
 - *11.* Fanout service receives notification.
 Gets connection information from conn-db and sends shorturl to user.
-- *12.* CDN caches the short-url to long-url for x timeout as seen in Http Header
+- *12.* CDN caches the short-url to long-url for x timeout as seen in Http Header.

 <img src="./TinyURL.jpg" width=1000 />